Want to understand Agile software development and the tools you need to implement it?

 - Get feedback on your features

-Adopting any of these Agile methods can help you in multiple ways.
+Adopting any Agile development methodology can help you in multiple ways.

-Here’s a quick breakdown of the benefits of Agile development:
+Here are a few benefits of Agile development:

 1. Better customer satisfaction

 The best part about Agile DevOps is that it actively involves the customers in the software development process.
-This way, instead of assuming what they want, you’re actually involving them as design and development testers!
+This way, instead of assuming what they want, you actually involve them as software design and development testers!

 This continuous integration of customer feedback is going to make software testing more efficient and help you deliver a final product that they’re happy with.